enyo/enyo.github.io/_posts/2014-02-03-to-close-or-not-to-close.md

 obviously incorrect syntax.
 If you're like me, you're probably thinking «This is insane!».
 Unfortunately the authors of the HTML4 specification didn't think so, which is why this is part of the specification.
-Apparently, the browser vendors at the time weren't not convinced as well, which resulted in very poor browser support (which, in this case, is arguably not a bad thing).
+Apparently, the browser vendors at the time were not convinced as well, which resulted in very poor browser support (which, in this case, is arguably not a bad thing).

 XML (and thus XHTML) recognized the madness of such a syntax, and did not include